raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

 ##Introduction

-In this lab we will be using 12 VDC bipolar stepper motor (angle 5.625 degrees/ 64 steps).
 Stepper motors can be positioned accurately, moved forward or backwards one step at a time.
 They are bipolar and can also rotate continuously.
-In this lab we will learn how to control a stepper motor using your Raspberry Pi and L298 dual H bridge driver.
+In this lab we used 12 VDC bipolar stepper motor (angle 5.625 degrees/ 64 steps).
+We will learn how to control a stepper motor using your Raspberry Pi and L298 dual H bridge driver.

 ##L298 dual h bridge driver

-The L298 Dual H-Bridge DC Motor Controller will allow you to easily and independently control two motors of up to 2A each in both directions.
+The L298 Dual H-Bridge DC Motor Controller allows us to easily and independently control two motors of up to 2A each in both directions.

 ![Screenshot 2018-04-30 21.24.19.png](https://bitbucket.org/repo/BgdaKR7/images/853047541-Screenshot%202018-04-30%2021.24.19.png)